Fabtech logo

 Emergency maintenance requires a last-minute response to the sudden breakdown of an asset.
 However, emergency maintenance entails some type of threat to health and safety (i.e., safety locks fail on a machine with hazardous moving parts).

 Unlike breakdown maintenance, emergency maintenance is never planned, though businesses can have plans in place so that personnel is prepared in the event of an emergency.
-In general, it’s recommended that all emergency phone numbers for dealing with incidences of emergency maintenance are listed in a high-traffic area and that there is an effective evacuation plan in place, should the circumstance call for it.
+Always post emergency numbers in a high-traffic area.
+Also, have a clear evacuation plan in place.

-The best way to prevent emergency maintenance is by adhering to planned and preventive maintenance routines, which help to identify issues that could escalate to emergency repairs if not addressed.
+The best way to prevent an emergency is with planned and preventive maintenance routines.
+They help you find issues before they escalate to a crisis.

 Benefits of Reactive Maintenance